 #4.
 Garble, Prep and Store What You Gather

-Don’t let all the hard work of foraging go to waste!
+Don’t let all the hard work of foraging go to waste.
 One of the most fun parts of wildcrafting with kids (according to my kids) is harvesting, preparing, and storing what you gathered.

 After you bring in your foraged flowers, berries, leaves, etc. , it’s time to garble.

 Garbling is simply removing all the pieces that you don’t need for your projects.
 However, before putting your waste materials in the compost, double-check their uses.
-You might discover the leaves you were ready to toss out can be used to flavour oil or pounded down to make a salve for your home apothecary.
+You might discover the leaves you were ready to toss out can be used to flavor oil or pounded down to make a salve for your home apothecary.

 Once garbling is over, go ahead with whatever wildcrafting activity/project your family has chosen.
 Then you’re ready to use it, gift it, store it, or even sell whatever you’ve made.